 What classes are offered?

-We offer four levels: Beginner, Low Intermediate, High Intermediate and Advanced.
+We offer various levels from Beginner to Advanced.
 All new students will take a placement test at the start of their first semester to determine the appropriate level.
 For more information, click here.

 How much does the program cost?